 How to analyze the data generated through LoopMe is still an emerging topic, but a number of ways to analyze the data have been developed so far.
-Since each learner must categorize every completed task in the learning process with one or more suitable tags, a correlation matrix between tasks and tags can be produced, see example in Figure 3 from a module on entrepreneurial sales and marketing at Chalmers University of Technology.
-Such a matrix can be used to study more in detail the plethora of causal mechanisms that mediate between cause and effect, potentially opening up the black box of how, when and why an educational intervention leads to desired learning outcomes.
-Each cell containing a percentage number in such a matrix can be investigated further by studying a large number of qualitative free text reflections associated to it, where many users have completed the task in question and tagged it with the corresponding tag.
-LoopMe has allowed for a web of causal mechanisms to be evidenced empirically and with high ecological validity, uncovering how, when and why action-based entrepreneurial education can develop entrepreneurial competencies (Lackéus, 2016; 2017).
+Since each respondent must categorize every completed task with one or more suitable tags, a correlation matrix between tasks and tags can be produced, see example in Figure 3 from a module on entrepreneurial sales and marketing at Chalmers University of Technology.
+Such a matrix can be used to study more in detail the plethora of causal mechanisms that mediate between cause and effect, potentially opening up the black box of how, when and why an intervention leads to desired outcomes (cf. Hedström and Ylikoski, 2010).
+Each cell containing a percentage number in such a matrix can be investigated further by studying numerous qualitative free text reflections associated to it, where many respondents have completed the task in question and tagged it with the corresponding tag.
+LoopMe has allowed for a web of causal mechanisms to be evidenced empirically and with high ecological validity, such as for example uncovering how, when and why action-based entrepreneurial education can develop entrepreneurial competencies (Lackéus, 2014, 2016, 2017, Lackéus and Sävetun, 2019).